YevheniiLi/YevheniiLi/README.md

   <h3 align="left">:man_technologist: About Me :</h3>

-- 🔭 I’m currently working **interning remotely in Denmark to become a skilled front-end developer.**
+- 🔭 I’m currently working **to become a skilled front-end developer.**

-- 🔨 I'm currently pushing code **to BitBucket for Lentii startup.**
+- 🛠️ I'm currently building **web applications using React and related libraries.**

-- 🌱 I'm currently mastering **Angular, TypeScript, Tailwind, and Bootstrap to build and deploy web applications.**
+- 🌱 I'm currently mastering **the art of front-end development and honing my skills in React.**

 - 🦾 I am looking for cooperation **a positive and innovative team that shares my values and drive.**